freenas/freenas-docs/userguide/storage.rst

 indicate that this is a destructive action.
 To delete the datset, click :guilabel:`Yes`.

-.. danger:: Destroying a dataset is a permanent action and can result in data loss!
+.. danger:: Destroying a dataset is a permanent action and results in data loss!